License and royalty fees

 DNB charges $295 for university or educational institute; $395 for dance

-Stagers Fee Usually a per week charge plus travel fees if applicable, hotel, and
+Stagers Fee The Stager's Fee is separated from the DNB Service Fee.
+Usually a per week charge plus travel fees if applicable, hotel, and

 per diem.
 Cost varies with the locale, complexity of the dance and the

-Artist Coach Coaching is required in some cases by the choreographer or his/her
+Artist Coach The fee for artist coach is separated from the DNB Service Fee.
+Coaching is required in some cases by the choreographer or his/her

 Current Fees (as of July, 2010)